 Sustainability can be practiced in every aspect of our lives, whether it’s in our shopping habits, diet, waste management, hygiene or household maintenance.
 Even in travel, we can adapt eco-friendly habits that minimize our impact on the world.
 One of them is staying in a hotel that takes green initiatives.
 Curious about what they do to make running a property more sustainable?
 Here are ways that hotels are becoming more eco-friendly.

 A large part of a hotel’s impact is its consumption of energy.
 Focusing on this not only saves the property a lot of money, but it also helps the environment.
-Energy-saving technologies can be implemented in so many ways, such as:
+By staying ahead of hospitality trends, hotels have been implementing energy-saving technologies in so many ways.
+Some of these are:

 - Switching all lights to energy-saving bulbs